Longboarding has long been revered by noseriders, beginners and zenned out soul surfers everywhere.

 Extremely versatile, the SBBC 8’ Verve has a unique shape that allows surfers of all levels to enjoy this board.
 The Finger Print Textured IXPE Foam Deck gives the deck a lot of traction, so you won’t need to worry about wax.

-The shape of this board is ideal for a variety of surf styles.
+The shape of this board is ideal for a variety of surfing styles.
 The bottom deck is double concave from nose to tail.
 This allows optimal glide through the water, and offers stability to keep from digging rails and effortless glide through surface chop.
 The hand shaped rails are unique for soft top boards, which tend to have sharp rails that dig into the wave easily.

 One issue surfers have with soft tops, it that there isn’t much rocker in the nose.
 This is great for learning to go straight in the white wash, but if you want to actually surf in waves BEFORE they completely break, this can present a problem.
 The SBBC reconciles this issue by adding extra rocker to the nose so pearling won’t be a problem.